cyanreg/cyanrip/README.md

 --------
  * Automatic tag lookup from the musicbrainz database
  * Encoded and muxed via FFmpeg (currently supports flac, opus, mp3, tta, wavpack, alac, vorbis and aac)
- * Drive offset compensation, error recovery via cd-paranoia
+ * Drive offset compensation and error recovery via cd-paranoia
- * Able to encode to multiple formats simultaneously
+ * Able to encode to multiple formats simultaneously in parallel
  * Able to mux in cover images to mp3, flac and aac, opus (both in mp4)
- * Provides IEEE CRC32, EAC CRC32, Accurip V1 and V2 checksums (doesn't check or submit them)
+ * Provides EAC CRC32, Accurip V1 and V2 checksums (doesn't check or submit them)

 Compiling
 ---------
 Complete list of dependencies:

- * FFmpeg (4.0)
+ * FFmpeg (at least 4.0, libavcodec, libswresample, libavutil, libavformat)
  * libcdio-paranoia
  * libdiscid
  * libmusicbrainz5

 All are available on any up-to-date Linux distribution's package repositories.
 To compile and install on any *NIX platform:

-`meson build`
+`meson build --buildtype release`

 `ninja -C build`